 Push the donuts aside!
 Puesto has replaced the what may have been a favorite indulgence of the former San Diego Police Headquarters’ occupants with upscale Mexican food including handmade tortillas, made-from-scratch salsas, sustainable, local, and organic seafood, greens, and more.
 A $40 million adaptive re-use and renovation in 2013 transformed the complex into a 100,000-square-foot retail, entertainment, and dining destination in the Seaport District of San Diego, mixing Spanish and Pueblo styles (just right for the menu) with Mediterranean and Classical Revival architecture.
 Guests who visit The Headquarters are able to explore eight restored jail cells with historic photos and police memorabilia.
 Make a reservation at Puesto at the Headquarters.

-Lockbox at 21c Hotel, Louisville, Kentucky
+Lockbox at 21c Hotel, Lexington, Kentucky

 The former bank vault at Lockbox makes for a uniquely intimate private dining space lovingly called “The Safe” at this Louisville hot spot.
 Featuring original marble floors, intricate plaster details, and large arched windows, the contemporary brasserie pays homage to the past while updating it with modern art installations for a bit of revived flavor.
 Dishes like a house cracker plate with pimento cheese, cornmeal gnocchi, and Woodland Farm Cast Iron Hog Chop and Kentucky Silver Carp give Southern cooking a sense of refinement without breaking the bank.
 Make a reservation at Lockbox at 21c Hotel.